All articles

 ⚠️ Document Everything: Crop King's guarantee is only redeemable with photographic evidence.
 Before you throw out ungerminated seeds, photograph them laid out on the paper towel with a visible ruler or coin for scale.
 Keep your order confirmation email.
 The process works — but only if you've done the paperwork.

 Crop King 80% Germination Guarantee — Claim Process 1.
 Document Photo seeds + pH log 2.
 Email Support With order # + photos 3.
 Await Ticket 24–120 hrs response 4.
 Provide Method Temp, pH, duration 5.
-Credit or Replacement Response time in our test: 101 hrs (long weekend).
-Weekday avg estimated 24–48 hrs by support page.
+Credit or Replacement Reported support response time during long weekends: ~100 hrs.
+Weekday avg 24–48 hrs per support page.
 Guarantee requires: paper-towel method, pH 5.8–6.5, 22–28°C, photo evidence within 7 days of delivery.

-Crop King Seeds germination guarantee claim process — based on our Batch B experience, January 2026.
+Crop King Seeds germination guarantee claim process — based on aggregated Canadian buyer reports for sub-80% feminized photoperiod batches.

 Customer Support — Response Times and Quality of Help